Dejital/dejital.github.com/_posts/2016-09-24-interviewing-developers.md

 This phase typically consists of rapid fire questions pulled from the first result found on Google. _"Top 100 C# interview questions."_

 Did you realize that the applicant read that same article last night in preparation?

+Prefer home-grown questions.
+Prompt your developers to come up with a small handful of technical questions that apply directly to the work the new developer will be doing.

-And consider the nature of the questions.
+The nature of the questions of often problematic.
 An applicant's ability to define an abstract class does not indicate their ability to actually implement it.
+Favor questions that display critical thinking rather than recall ability.

 Consider a conversational approach.
 Ask which technologies interest the applicant and why.
 This answer _will_ be genuine.
 You can